I wanted to introduce myself, Liz Malpass and my sister Sarah Newell and give you a bit of our riding background…

 Sarah and I then found our next love; Polocrosse.
 Fast paced, competitive, aggressive and VERY social.
 It was all the things two teenagers could want!

-At 21 I moved to London to work in teacher recruitment and drifted away from riding for 6 years.
+At 21 I moved to London to work in recruitment.

 A few years later, both settled back in Leicestershire, we have taken over Equine Elite.
 We are using our experiences to help candidates find their dream jobs.
-Help employers find the perfect person for their team so they can concentrate on the horses.
-And to make equestrianism a sustainable industry we can be proud of.
+Helping employers find the perfect person for their team so they can concentrate on the horses and to make equestrianism a sustainable industry we can be proud of.

-Sarah and I are mega excited and we want to help you achieve your dreams too!
+Sarah and I are so passionate about what we do and we want to help you achieve your dreams too!